FlipSchaefer/EpicBoard/README.md

 # EpicBoard
-This is a local Soundboard to play sounds throw your Sound-Input
+This is a local Soundboard to play sounds